juju/docs/src/en/troubleshooting-upgrade.md

 # Troubleshooting model upgrades

 This section provides strategies and techniques to assist with broken model upgrades.
-See the main [Model upgrades][models-upgrade] page for background information.
+See the main [Upgrading models][models-upgrade] page for background information.

 ## Case #1 - An agent does not restart (config)